 Fresh raspberries are a great source of fiber and vitamins and are nice and low maintenance since you don’t even need to cut them.
 (Though you may want to halve or mash them for older babies depending on their experience with solids).
 If fresh raspberries are too pricy at certain times of the year, try buying frozen ones and adding them to smoothies.
-Or dehydrated ones for a snack.
+Or dehydrated or freeze-dried ones for a snack.
 And try:

 - Raspberry Lemon Baked Donuts: Sweet, fresh, and easy to make, these baked donuts are a fun way to serve up raspberries.